• Books

 Eternal Istanbul

-I have written about this magnificent city in Romanian, you may consult the post at least for the wonderful pics!
-I used to live there and to keep visiting it every time I had the opportunity.
-The Turks are very proud of it, the Greeks living in Istanbul are calling it “I πόλις” (I Polis, “the city”) as there is no other in the world, loving it more than more people can imagine.
-This is a post with new pictures and perspective for one of the most beautiful cities of the world.
-I was inspired by another post of someone a little bit famous but who understood nothing of it.
+I wrote about this magnificent city in Romanian, you may consult the post at least for the wonderful pics!
+I used to live there and I used to keep visiting it every time I had the opportunity.
+The Turks are very proud of it, the Greeks living in Istanbul are calling it “I πόλις” (I Polis, “the city”) as there is no other in the world, loving it more than most people can imagine.
+This is a post with a few pictures and a different perspective for one of the most beautiful cities of the world.
+I was inspired by another post by someone a little bit famous, but who understood nothing of it.
 I respect his opinion anyway, even so different from mine.

 The famous Blue Mosque